Table of contents

 - Print film: This film creates delicate wood grain or diverse patterns.
 Vinyl color is very rich, giving consumers many choices.

 - Core layer: Made up of PVC or other fillers.
-The main features of the product formed by this main layer are resistant to warping when temperature changes, elasticity, resistance to fire spread or bearing capacity.
+The main features of the product formed by this main layer are resistance to warping when temperature changes, elasticity, resistance to fire spread or bearing capacity.

 Fiberglass layer: This layer is commonly found in some high-end vinyl flooring products of Shaw Contract